evanx/mpush-redis/README.md

 # redex-mpush

-INCOMPLETE WORK IN PROGRESS - DO NOT USE

 This is a Redis-based message-parallelizing microservice.
 Specifically, it supports a persistent pubsub setup via Redis lists, for pre-defined static subscribers, or pipelines.

 In practice, some "publisher" pushes a message onto a Redis list.
 This service pops those messages, and pushes each message onto multiple "subscriber" lists.
 Each subscriber pops messages from their own dedicated Redis list.